Kyslik/column-sortable/README.md

     composer update
 ```

->**Note**: Major and minor versions should match with Laravel's version, for example if you are using Laravel 5.4, column-sortable version should be `5.4.*`.

 ### Laravel's >=5.5 auto discovery

 Simply install the package and let Laravel do its magic.

+>**Note (pre Laravel 6.0)**: : major and minor versions should match with Laravel's version, for example if you are using Laravel 5.4, column-sortable version should be `5.4.*`.

 ### Manual installation (pre 5.5)